Cosmological perturbation theory for large scale structure in phase space: Computing second order diagrams

 This can be mapped into a second order differential equation by taking two derivatives with respect to superconformal time,

-The final step is to change the time variable from superconformal time $\eta$ to the scale factor $a$, to arrive at a differential equation with the same structure as Eq.(\ref{eq:sourced-2nd}).
-In terms of the separable ansatz of Eq.(\ref{eq:separable-2nd}), the source terms are found to be
+The final step is to change the time variable from superconformal time $\eta$ to the scale factor $a$, to arrive at the differential Eq.(\ref{eq:sourced}).
+In terms of the separable ansatz of Eq.~(\ref{eq:separable-2nd}), the source terms are found to be

-The steps involved in this calculation can be summarized as follows: First integrate over momentum to obtain $\hat{\mathcal{D}}$, according to Eq.(\ref{eq:diagram4step4}), from a given diagram $\mathcal{D}$.
+The steps involved in this calculation can be summarized as follows: First integrate over momentum to obtain $\hat{\mathcal{D}}$, according to Eq.~(\ref{eq:diagram4step4}), from a given diagram $\mathcal{D}$.
 Then differentiate it twice with respect to superconformal time followed by a division by $a^{6}H^{2}$ to obtain the source term upon factoring out the scale dependent piece.
-This prescription was used in the main text to derive Eq.(\ref{eq:source-re}).
-However, note that this recipe cannot be applied to diagrams such as the leftmost ones in Figs.\ref{fig:diagram4} and \ref{fig:diagram6}, i.e. with all wiggly lines attached to a single circle, because they contribute to the homogeneous part of the differential equation [for example the left-hand side of Eq.(\ref{eq:diff2nd})], and do not appear as source terms.
+This prescription was used in the main text to derive Eq.~(\ref{eq:source-re}).
+However, note that this recipe cannot be applied to diagrams such as the leftmost ones in Figs.~\ref{fig:diagram4} and \ref{fig:diagram6}, i.e. with all wiggly lines attached to a single circle, because they contribute to the homogeneous part of the differential equation [for example the left-hand side of Eq.~(\ref{eq:diff2nd})], and do not appear as source terms.

-We omit explicit calculations of the third order diagrams in Fig.\ref{fig:diagram6} since they rely on the exact same tools, but are more tedious to write down as one would expect from a higher order calculation.
+We omit explicit calculations of the third order diagrams in Fig.~\ref{fig:diagram6} since they rely on the exact same tools, but are more tedious to write down as one would expect from a higher order calculation.
 There are two basic tricks one has to keep in mind, which appeared already at the second order level.
 First, to integrate by parts over momentum to leverage the fact that $\bar{f}^{(0)}(q) \propto \delta^{(3)}(\vec{q})$.
-Second, to simplify the integrals over superconformal time by using Eq.(\ref{ie-lo-ode}) followed by a few integration by parts.
+Second, to simplify the integrals over superconformal time by using Eq.~(\ref{ie-lo-ode}) followed by a few integration by parts.